MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-dual-write-expense.md

 Expense reports are created and approved in Finance and Operations apps.
 For more information, see [Create and process expense reports in Dynamics 365 Project Operations](/learn/modules/create-process-expense-reports/).
 After the expense report is approved by the Project manager, it's posted to the general ledger.
 In Project Operations, project-related expense report lines are posted using special posting rules:

   - Project-related cost (including non-recoverable tax) is not immediately posted to project cost account in general ledger, but instead is posted to expense integration account.
-This account is configured in Project management and accounting \&gt; Setup \&gt; Project management and accounting parameters, Project Operations on Dynamics 365 Customer engagement tab.
+This account is configured in **Project management and accounting** > **Setup** > **Project management and accounting parameters**, **Project Operations on Dynamics 365 Customer engagement** tab.
   - Dual-write synchronizes to Dataverse using **Project Operations integration project expenses export entity (msdyn\_expenses)** table map.
   - Tax subledger, vendor subledger, and other financial postings are recorded as applicable at the time of expense report posting.